Nonparametric methods for doubly robust estimation of continuous treatment effects: Discussion

-This paper integrates semiparametric (doubly robust) causal inference with nonparametric function estimation, helping to bridge the ``huge gap between classical semiparametric models and the model in which nothing is assumed'' \autocite{van2014higher}.
+This paper integrates semiparametric (doubly robust) causal inference with nonparametric function estimation and machine learning, helping to bridge the ``huge gap between classical semiparametric models and the model in which nothing is assumed'' \citep{van2014higher}.
 In particular our work extends standard nonparametric regression by allowing for complex covariate adjustment and doubly robust estimation, and extends standard doubly robust causal inference methods by allowing for nonparametric smoothing.
 Many interesting problems arise in this gap between standard nonparametric and semiparametric inference, leading to many opportunities for important future work, especially for complex non-regular target parameters that are not pathwise differentiable.
-In the context of this paper, it will be useful to study uniform properties of our proposed estimator (e.g., uniform consistency and weak convergence), as well as its role in hypothesis testing (e.g., for constructing tests that have power to detect a wide array of deviations from the null hypothesis of no effect of a continuous treatment).
+In the context of this paper, in future work it will be useful to study uniform distributional properties of our proposed estimator (e.g., weak convergence), as well as its role in testing and inference (e.g., for constructing tests that have power to detect a wide array of deviations from the null hypothesis of no effect of a continuous treatment).